Nidhi named to Forbes India’s list of 100 Great People Managers

 Implementing new ideas

-Bhardwaj’s work and role at Infrrd continues to evolve, she says.
-“The best thing about Infrrd, that has helped me grow here, is the opportunity to implement new ideas.
+Bhardwaj’s work and role at Infrrd continue to evolve, she says.
+“The best thing about Infrrd, which has helped me grow here, is the opportunity to implement new ideas.
 Infrrd is a place which gives you both the space to think of possibilities and the resources to make them happen.”

 As for the most important lesson she’s learned at Infrrd, she says it’s about how work can ‘define you and redefine you’.
 “It doesn’t matter where you came from, what you do now can make a difference,” she explains.
 “This has motivated me to try and give my best shot at what I do.”

 5 Keys to Success

 - Make sure the team has well-defined processes to execute